peterennis/angular-stencil/README.md

 }
 ```

-### emit data using events
+### Emit data using events

-Ok so far so good.
-How about emitting an event when the value has been changed?
-That's actually a good idea.
-For this purpose we only have to use another decorator called `@Event`.
-This decorator is used in combination with the `EventEmitter` interface.
-This will create a custom event that is called like the event property.
+How do we go about emitting an event when the value has been changed?
+To accomplish this we only have to use another decorator called `@Event`.
+The decorator is used in combination with an `EventEmitter` interface. it  will create a custom event that is called like the event property.
 You can change the name and other event properties by passing `EventOptions` to the `@Event` decorator but for our example we keep things simple.

-In this example I'm listening to changes by the range input and pass the current value via the `EventEmitter` using its `emit` function.
+In this example we are listening to changes by the range input and pass the current value via the `EventEmitter` using its `emit` function.

-I've also added some style to our slider by setting the `styleUrl` (Stencil supports scss and css) in the `@Component` decorator.
+We also added some style to our slider by setting the `styleUrl` (Stencil supports scss and css) in the `@Component` decorator.

-### final component
+### Final component (slider.tsx)
-#### final slider.tsx

 ```jsx
 import { Component, Prop, Event, EventEmitter } from '@stencil/core';